-I would make straight for 1969, so I could go to Woodstock and rock it out with all the hippies whilst listening to my favorite music.
+I would make straight for 1969, so I could go to Woodstock and rock it out with all the hippies whilst listening to my favourite music.

-What’s next for Silken Favors – have you thought about applying your designs to more home accessories?
+What’s next for Silken Favours – have you thought about applying your designs to more home accessories?

 Ooh, I’ve got lots and lots of ideas but I need to make sure I don’t let it get out of control, cats on everything is the ultimate dream.